united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 - detailed performance analysis and subsequent optimization to enable digital shadow for massive production speed and complexity
 - A buffer in microservice `MQTT-to-postgres`.
-If `productTag`/`productTagString` messages are sent to the microservice before writing the message `uniqueProduct` in the database the tags should be stored later.
+If `productTag`/`productTagString` messages are sent to the microservice before writing the message `uniqueProduct` in the database the tags should be stored until the `uniqueProduct` message arrives.
 A buffer could hold `productTag`/`productTagString` messages and regularly try to write them in the database.

 [the UMH datamodel]: ../../concepts/mqtt